ICE train at Berlin Hbf

 Recommended hotels in Cologne

-This page explains how to travel by train from Cologne or Düsseldorf to other key European cities, and how to buy tickets the cheapest way.
-Information current for 2025.
+This page explains how to travel by train from Cologne or Düsseldorf to other European cities, and how to buy tickets.
+Information updated for 2026.

 bullet pointBefore you buy your tickets